hpe-storage/scod/docs/csi_driver/using.md

 - A single NFS server instance is capable of 100GigE wirespeed with large sequential workloads and up to 200,000 IOPS with small IO using bare-metal nodes and multiple clients.
 - Using ext4 as the backing filesystem has shown better performance with simultaneous writers to the same file.
 - Additional configuration and considerations may be required when using the NFS Server Provisioner with Red Hat OpenShift.
 See [NFS Server Provisioner Considerations](../partners/redhat_openshift/index.md#nfs_server_provisioner_considerations) for OpenShift.
+- XFS has proven troublesome to use as a backend "RWO" volume filesystem, leaving stale NFS handles for clients.
+Use ext4 as the "csi.storage.k8s.io/fstype" `StorageClass` parameter for best results.

 See [diagnosing NFS Server Provisioner issues](diagnostics.md#nfs_server_provisioner_resources) for further details.